 4. Select the WordFly starter emails that your current designed email was derived from.

 5. Name your email something like "Current starter A" and click continue.

-6. Click Edit in Modern Editor to copy the HTML as you did in Step 2; or, click on View Code to copy the HTML from a new browser tab.
+6. Click Edit to copy the HTML as you did in Step 2; or, click on View Code to copy the HTML from a new browser tab.

-7. Paste the HTML into a new plain text document, we suggest using Atom.
+7. Paste the HTML into a new plain text document, we suggest using VS Code